lineball/server/src/test/groovy/lineball/server/domain/InitGame.md

 ## Scenario 1: Game starts with two players
 Given: new field is created
-And: first and second players enters the field
+And: first and second player enter the field
 When: first player (white) init game
 Then: second player got event and can start game